-Can’t but mention that you also need to decide on how the chatbot will be build.
-Basically, it might be the most important moment that affects chatbot development price.
-There are two major options in front of you:
+You also need to decide how the chatbot will be built.
+Basically, it might be the most important aspect that affects the chatbot development price.
+There are two major options for you to choose from:

 – Building a custom solution

-It’s great to get a chatbot that is built according to your needs, preferences and plans to scale.
-This way you are not limited to any platform abilities; although, the support and maintenance of such a bot becomes your responsibility.
+It’s great to get a chatbot that is built according to your needs, preferences, and plans.
+This way, you are not tied to any platform abilities; although, the support and maintenance of such a bot becomes your responsibility.

 – Building a bot on top of a bot-platform

 As a rule, creating a chatbot using an existing platform is a more cost-efficient option.
-Such services work on a subscription basis and charge monthly payments (sometimes basic functionality is provided for free).
-However, there are always fees for customization and oftentimes the sum you pay sooner or later equals to the sum you’d pay for a custom solution.
+Such services work on a subscription basis and charge monthly fees (sometimes basic functionality is provided for free).
+However, there are additional fees for customization, and oftentimes the final sum you pay equals the sum you’d pay for a custom solution.

 All in all, this option means that:

-– a chatbot is build a bit faster (as basic functionality is already offered by a platform);
+– a chatbot is built faster (as basic functionality is already offered by a platform);

 – you get support and maintenance provided by the platform;

-– you can still get a customized chatbot.
+– you can still get a custom chatbot.

 There is no right choice here.
 The complexity of the future chatbot doesn’t matter when choosing between the options – any of them might be suitable.

-At last, the project managers plan how to manage time, energy and budget, and reflect it all in the corresponding documentation.
+Finally, the project managers estimate time, energy and budget, and reflect it all in the corresponding documentation.

 After that, the parties define the scope of work needed for the next move (which is the prototype development).
 If all the required data is accessible, the phase takes 5-7 working days on average.